SpunkyBot/spunkybot/README.md

 # Spunky Bot

 **Spunky Bot** is a lightweight game server administration bot and RCON tool.
-Its purpose is to administrate an [Urban Terror](http://www.urbanterror.info) 4.1 / 4.2 server and provide statistical data for players.
+Its purpose is to administrate an [Urban Terror](http://www.urbanterror.info) 4.1 / 4.2 server and provide real time statistical data for players.
-The code of the Spunky Bot is inspired by the eb2k9 bot by Shawn Haggard, which was released under the Beerware License.
+The code of Spunky Bot is inspired by the eb2k9 bot by Shawn Haggard, which was released under the Beerware License.

 [![Build Status](https://travis-ci.org/urthub/spunkybot.png?branch=master)](https://travis-ci.org/urthub/spunkybot)